phalcon-orphanage/docs/en/db-phql.md

 ```

 We are only requesting some fields in the table, therefore those cannot be considered an entire object, so the returned object is
-still a resultset of type `Phalcon\Mvc\Model\Resultset\Simple`.
+still a resultset of type [Phalcon\Mvc\Model\Resultset\Simple](api/Phalcon_Mvc_Model_Resultset_Simple).
 However, each element is a standard object that only contain the two columns that were requested.

 These values that don't represent complete objects are what we call scalars.
 PHQL allows you to query all types of scalars: fields, functions, literals, expressions, etc..: